artainmo/machine-learning/natural-language-processing and LLM/README.md

 The Bayes' rule will be used at multiple occasions in NLP.
 It allows to find the probability of X given Y (P(X|Y)) if the probability of Y given X (P(Y|X)) is already known.

 #### Naïve Bayes
-Naïve bayes is a quick classifier that can be used in NLP.
+Naïve bayes is a quick and simple classifier that can be used in NLP.
 It is a supervised learning method that shares similarities with previously reviewed logistic regression.
+It is called naïve because it makes the assumption that all features are independent which in reality is rarely the case.

+If doing sentiment analysis of tweets, similarly as before, you need to start by creating a negative and positive frequency dictionary.
+From this we can extract the total amount of words present in positive and negative tweets.
+Following this, we will calculate the conditional probability of each word given the class (here positive or negative).
+For this we will divide the frequency of each word by the amount of words per class.
+For example if 13 words exist in positive tweets and the word happy comes forward 2 times in positive tweets, the associated conditional probability will equal 2/13.
+From this we will create a new dictionary of conditional probabilities.
+Certain words will have a nearly similar conditional probability between classes, those will be of no predictive value.

+When predicting the sentiment of a tweet we will use the conditional probability dictionary and follow the naïve bayes inference condition rule for binary classification.
+Each word of the tweet has an associated conditional probability for the positive and negative class.
+We will take the conditional probability of the positive class divided by the conditional probability of the negative class for each word and multiple them between words.
+This will give us in the end a number larger than 1 if the prediction says the tweet to be positive and smaller than 1 if the prediction says the tweet to be negative.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing)